ddkn/pwjrtos/README.md

 sudo port install arm-none-eabi-gcc   # macOS by MacPorts
 ```

-Then you need to add the following *aliases* to your shells rc file,
+Then you need to add the following *exports* to your shells rc file,

 ```
-alias ZEPHYR_TOOLCHAIN_VARIANT=cross-compile
+export ZEPHYR_TOOLCHAIN_VARIANT=cross-compile
-alias CROSS_COMPILE=/usr/local/bin/arm-none-eabi- # macOS via MacPorts
+export CROSS_COMPILE=/usr/local/bin/arm-none-eabi- # macOS via MacPorts
-alias CROSS_COMPILE=/usr/bin/arm-none-eabi-       # Linux
+export CROSS_COMPILE=/usr/bin/arm-none-eabi-       # Linux
 ```

 You should be able to build the blinky example to ensure everything works.

 ```
-cd ~/pwjrtos/zephyr
+cd ~/zephyr/zephyr
 west build -p auto -b <your-board-name> samples/basic/blinky
 ```

-## Requirements

-You are required to have the PWJStrainLogger daughter board which includes a
-microSD card reader.

 ## Devicetree details

-The device tree is very bassic as we will only need two buttons to interface with.
+The device tree is very basic as we will only need two buttons to interface with.
 The ADC is designed to run manually outside of the Zephyr RTOS API because of the
 lack of continuous mode throught the DMA channel.
 As shown, the ``sw0`` devicetree
 alias must point to a child node of a node